Camp Volunteers

 In addition to the application, interested volunteers are interviewed and must provide three references and background check authorization.

-Winter Camp volunteer applications are available on our website and emailed to interested volunteers in December.
+Winter Camp volunteer applications are available on our website and emailed to interested volunteers in November.
 The acceptance process is rolling until all positions are filled.

 Please email alison@campodayin.org to receive upcoming volunteer applications and opportunities.
 Follow us on social media for additional ways to engage!